This article was updated in February 2023 to reflect changing conditions, prices and trends.

 The benefits of best practice spend management include greater efficiency through automation and digitisation and more effective collaboration between supply partners.
-It also helps to reduce supply costs and risks because you know exactly what is being bought, from where and at what price.
-Ensuring greater competencies through informed decision-making.
+It also helps to reduce supply costs and risks because you know exactly what is being bought, where it’s been bought from, and at what price – and this ensures greater competencies through informed decision-making.

 Spend management can be aided by technology such as online inventory management and supplier management software that improves spend analysis and sourcing activities.

-These tools will digitalise sourcing, contracting, and procurement processes, as well as manage suppliers, invoicing, and payments processes.
-Consolidating these tasks into one simple, cloud-based platform that integrate with the digital business network enables the business to collect and analyse all spend data for a meticulous insight into company spend across the complete organisation.
+These tools will digitise sourcing, contracting, and procurement processes, as well as manage suppliers, invoicing, and payments processes.
+Consolidating these tasks into one simple cloud-based platform that integrates with the digital business network enables the business to collect and analyse all spend data for a meticulous insight into company spend across the complete organisation.

 7. Proportion of competitive spend

 Calculate your proportion of competitive spend by taking your advertising spend for a budgeted period and dividing it by the total of all market advertising spend for the same product or category: